 5. The position-time graph of an object that is constantly accelerating should appear parabolic.
 Use the Curve Fit function of your data analysis program to fit a quadratic equation to that portion of the x-t graph where the cart was moving freely.
 Note the values of the A and B parameters in the quadratic equation.
 You will have to provide the units.

 6. Compare these parameters (values and units) to the slope and intercept of the line used to fit the v-t graph.
 Now write a general equation relating the position and time for an object undergoing constant acceleration.

-Extension

-Try repeating the data collection with the same apparatus, but, this time, place the Motion Detector at the top of the track.
-Interpret your x-t and v-t graphs as you did before.

-animated display

-If you are using Logger Pro, inserting an animated display gives you another tool to represent both the position and velocity of the cart at a number of instants during the experiment.
-Your instructor will show you how to set up the point display options for such a display.